-Those daylight hours are getting longer and longer as we go into spring/summer.
-The birds are singing, there’s blossom on the trees and the fish are active and hungry.
+Those daylight hours are getting longer as we go into summer.
+The birds are singing, there is blossom on the trees and the fish are active.
 Some are even spawning.
-But as idyllic as it all seems, the nation's ponds are about to enter the trouble time for green algae problems.
+But as idyllic as it all seems, the nation's ponds are about to enter the trouble time for green algae.

 Greenwater and Blanketweed

 Green algae can be broken down into two main types - green water and Blanketweed.
 Green water is the term for when the water in the pond turns green, like pea soup, and you can’t see the fish anymore.
 Blanketweed is the name for the long, green, filamentous algae which attaches to the sides of the pond and can eventually spread across the water like thick, green spiderwebs.

 Both types can be problematic for fish as really green water in strong sunlight can cause oxygen bubbles, or embolisms, to form on the fish’s fins, and severe blanketweed can trap, strangle and suffocate fish.

 The main cause of both afflictions is a combination of light and nutrients.
 All algae need light to survive and they feed on nutrients to fuel growth.
 In nature, nutrients are tightly cycled by pond plants and bacteria, so there isn’t usually any spare for prolific algae growth.
 In the garden pond, nutrients can be added via several means including from tapwater, fish food and garden soil, and if you don’t remove those nutrients by chemical means, or have enough pond plants to soak them all up, the opportunistic algae take advantage and proliferate.